 The project team, including the City of Austin, evaluated potential models and tools to meet the project goals and work within the project budget.
-The Texas Commission on Environmental Quality (TCEQ) staff supported the use of the Systems Effectiveness and Life-cycle Evaluation of Costs Tool (SELECT) and Load Duration Curves (LDC).
+The Texas Commission on Environmental Quality (TCEQ) staff supported the use of the Systems Effectiveness and Life Cycle Costs Tool (SELECT), Load Duration Curves (LDC) and LoadEST.